top of page

 Kim Turner, J.D., is an independent consultant dedicated to equity and access in youth sports.
 With a diverse background as a senior Title IX attorney and a former Division I college athlete, she brings an authoritative and methodical approach to systems-level change and professional consulting.

-She has led grant-making for state agencies, co-led prominent Bay Area youth sports nonprofits / projects, and directed nationwide equity initiatives.
+She has led grant-making for a state agency, co-led a prominent Bay Area youth sports nonprofit and directed nationwide equity initiatives.
 Kim serves on national advisory councils, including for the Women’s Sports Foundation, and provides expert commentary for news outlets on the most pressing issues in intersectional equity today.

 Whether facilitating community-wide discussions or developing strategic project plans for schools, districts, and parks and recreation, Kim’s work is rooted in the proven, lifelong benefits of sports and physical activity.
 She continues to coach youth sports, bridging the gap between high-level policy and the joy of play on the ground.